 The outcome of laser treatment is usually favorable with disappearance of the abnormal blood vessels and resolution of plus disease.
 Despite accurate diagnosis and timely laser treatment, the ROP sometimes continues to worsen and the retina pulls away from the back of the eye.
-Eyes with retinal detachment caused by ROP generally have apoor visual prognosis.
+Eyes with retinal detachment caused by ROP generally have a poor visual prognosis.
 Retinal detachment can be treated with vitrectomy and/or scleral buckling procedure.
 There is active research in the use of medications to retard the growth of the abnormal blood vessels.
+These medications may be used as an alternative to, or in addition to, laser treatment.
+Further research is needed to help determine when and in whom these medications should be used.
 Despite optimal treatment, some eyes with ROP progress to permanent and severe vision loss.

 It is VERY IMPORTANT to have eye exams after discharge from the hospital since ROP may not be resolved before discharge.
 Also, even with successful treatment of ROP, prematurity may lead to other vision abnormalities.
-Prematurity is a risk factor for the development ofamblyopia (lazy eye), eye misalignment (strabismus), and the need for glasses (even at a young age), and cortical visual impairment.
-Therefore, every premature infant needs the lifelong attention of an ophthalmologist (Eye MD).
+Prematurity is a risk factor for the development of amblyopia (lazy eye), eye misalignment (strabismus), the need for glasses (even at a young age), and cortical visual impairment.
+Therefore, every premature infant needs the long-term attention of an ophthalmologist (Eye MD).